mikekeith52/scalecast/docs/Forecaster/Auxmodels.rst

   mvf.plot()
   plt.show()

 This framework also offers a basis for adding other non-scikit-learn forecast models to the scalecast interface.
-The lags argument must always be 0 or None.
+The lags argument must always be 0 or None in the `manual_forecast()` function, but lags for the model can be specified through the `k_ar_diff` argument in the vecm model.

 .. autoclass:: src.scalecast.auxmodels.vecm